-There are many schools that a child molester can target to work or volunteer at.
-They will quickly pass up those that have been trained and move on to those that have not.
-As you can see from the vast amount of lawsuits against schools.
+There are many place that a child molester can target to work or volunteer at.
+They will quickly pass up those that have been trained and move on to those that have not, as you can see from the vast amount of lawsuits.

 The training I offer is completely different than the Mandated Reporting training provided by the CDE.
-The Mandatory Reporter training is focused on reporting, my training is focused on prevention.
+The Mandated Reporter training is focused on reporting, my training is focused on prevention.

-The five most valuable benefits your school and staff will gain from this training:
+The five most valuable benefits your organization and staff will gain from this training:

-1. Your school will learn the skills to help prevent kids from becoming victims and allow them to reach their full potential.
+1. Your organization will learn the skills to help prevent kids from becoming victims and allow them to reach their full potential.

-2. Your school will be able to show parents and the community that you are committed to the safety of kids.
-Parents many choices of where to send their kids to school and they are going to choose a school that is proactive in their safety training.
+2. Your organization will be able to show parents and the community that you are committed to the safety of kids.
+Parents have many choices of where to send their kids and they are going to choose a place that is proactive in their safety training.

-3. Your school can potentially mitigate the risk for their staff and their organization.
+3. Your organization can potentially mitigate the risk for their staff and their organization.
 Having set policies and procedures on boundaries, takes the burden off the staff so nothing to be taken personally.
-If an incident happens to occur, your school can show they did everything they could to prevent it.
+If an incident happens to occur, your organization can show it did everything it could to prevent it.
 (I am not a lawyer, this is not legal advice, I do have employment lawyers to refer you to).

-4. Your school is putting potential molesters on notice that your staff has been trained so they will potentially choose to work or volunteer elsewhere.
+4. Your organization is putting potential molesters on notice that your staff has been trained so they will potentially choose to work or volunteer elsewhere.